Sharath2903/Power_BI_AdventureWorks_Analysis/README.md

 Now that I had established my table relationships, I could begin utilizing some DAX functions to analyze the data set.
 I started by creating basic KPI’s such as Revenue, Profit, and Total Orders which would help me to calculate more advanced metrics later on.
 Some of the DAX functions I used the most include:

 ITERATOR FUNCTIONS (SUMX): These are formulas which evaluate an expression based on each row and then aggregate the results.
-CALCULATE(): acts as an overriding filter to give you a new filter context.
+-CALCULATE(): acts as an overriding filter to give you a new filter context.
 Was incredibly useful for establishing Previous Months Orders, Revenue, Profit, Returns and Overall Average Price
-RELATED(): This function allows you to pull data from different tables as long as there is an established many to one relationship.
+-RELATED(): This function allows you to pull data from different tables as long as there is an established many to one relationship.
-Date Functions(DateAdd, DATESINPERIOD): These date functions were very helpful when establishing a 90 Day Rolling Profit as well as the Previous Months Order, Profit, Revenue and Returns.
+-Date Functions(DateAdd, DATESINPERIOD): These date functions were very helpful when establishing a 90 Day Rolling Profit as well as the Previous Months Order, Profit, Revenue and Returns.
-The measures which were created for this project were placed into their own specific Measure Table.
+-The measures which were created for this project were placed into their own specific Measure Table.

 ## Data Visualization
 A total of 3 visualization pages were created for this report, these include: